karibou/integrations-extras/lxd/README.md

 ## Overview

-Get metrics from lxd service in real time to:
+Get metrics from lxd containers in real time to:

 * Visualize and monitor lxd states
-* Be notified about lxd failovers and events.

 ## Installation